 This document answers common questions about GTPlanet and offers guidelines and rules beyond what is explicitly forbidden in the site’s Acceptable Use Policy.
-These guidelines are flexible, though may be cited by moderators in warning or infraction notices.
 If you have other questions or would like further clarifications about anything pertaining to the site, feel free to create a new topic in The Help Desk forum or contact the webmaster.

 When you report a post via the “Report” button, the post in question is marked and emailed to all staff members for review.

 As explained in Warnings, Infractions, and Banishment, if the reported post is in violation of AUP, the offending poster will be dealt with by staff.
 If you do not see immediate consequences of a reported post, that does not mean your efforts to maintain a healthy forum have been disregarded; only that the action has been conducted in private unless the staff feel a public announcement is warranted.

 A complete list of all the “smilies” you can use in your posts is available here.

 Your forum signature is automatically appended to each post that you make.
 You can edit your signature here.

 To change the title of your thread, click the “Thread Tools” menu near the top of the page in the thread, then select “Edit Title”.

 You can “ignore” other users to automatically hide any content which they post to the site.
 If someone you are ignoring sends you a private conversation message, you will not receive their message, and it will appear, to them, as if you simply never responded.

 Someone you are ignoring can still view and leave messages on your profile, which you will not be able to see.
 To prevent this from happening, you can update your profile privacy settings.

 Click here to view and manage users on your ignore list.